lambdacogito/lambdacogito.github.io/content/_drafts/2023-05-23-large-graphical-model.md

 theoretical mirroring structural analysis [?] etc. We argue that the first principle thinking should be used to derive the basic and core problem about what we are talking about knowledge representation.
 What is the most straight forward way to represent knowledge?
-Yes, it's the symbol.
+The answer is proposed as "symbolic".
 We human race gained the capability to exchange information and relay history from generation to generation as for the invention of symbolic expression, which also enhances our logical reasoning under the help of symbolically driven inner voice [?].
 Hence the symbolic is a native way of knowledge representation.

 ## Knowledge Representation

-Hypothesis: LLM illustrates long-winded expressive knowledge about this world and even reasonable logics, because it masters not the world knowledge per se, but the rule of knowledge expression (in symbolic natural language).
+Hypothesis: LLM illustrates the capability to absorb world knowledge as well as reasonable logics, because it masters not the world knowledge per se, but the rule of knowledge expression (in symbolic natural language).

 * Disadvantages of knowledge in NL
 * Hypergraph enabled